Klaw (character): Fictional character biography

-Klaw is later freed from prison by a member of the extra dimensional race of Sheenareans, who wish him to use his sonic powers to help open a dimensional portal big enough for their invading armada to enter Earth.
+Klaw is freed from prison by a member of the extra-dimensional Sheenareans, who wish him to use his sonic powers to help open a dimensional portal for their armada to enter Earth.
 Klaw agrees and after a skirmish with Ka-Zar in London, he travels with the Sheenarean to the Savage Land, where there is a vibranium deposit large enough to create the portal.
-After Ka-Zar repulses the invaders, Klaw flees into the Sheenarean dimension, and unable to salvage anything substantial from his allies, uses their technology to return to Earth.
+After Ka-Zar repulses the invaders, Klaw flees.

-Materializing in the Nexus of All Realities located in the Florida Everglades, Klaw happens upon the wand of the Molecule Man.
-Helping the Molecule Man find a body to possess, Klaw and his new ally travel to New York to wreak revenge on their common enemy, the Fantastic Four.
-Klaw is subdued by the visiting Impossible Man.

-Klaw finds his powers waning, which results in him having to manipulate a group of street youths into helping him gain the material needed to restore his power.
-With Black Panther's help, Klaw's scheme backfires.
-He finds himself imprisoned within his own gun-hand, stored at the research facility Project Pegasus.
-In Marvel Two-in-One #57-58 (Nov.-Dec 1979), Klaw is freed by fellow villain Solarr, although both are defeated by a group of heroes, including the Thing, Quasar, Giant-Man, and Aquarian.

-After that, Klaw fights the Thing, Ka-Zar, and American Eagle.

 Klaw's career soon takes a downward spiral, after an encounter with Dazzler results in his humanoid form being dissolved and his sound energy being blasted out into space, where it ends up being collected by Galactus.
 His energy is found by Doctor Doom during the limited series Secret Wars.
 Doom restores Klaw to normal.
 The loss of his physical form has had repercussions; Klaw now has the mind of a child and is quite insane, a symptom of which is speaking in rhyme.
 Doom exploits Klaw's madness, convincing the villain to re-dissect him as part of a mad gambit to steal the powers of both Galactus and the Beyonder.
 However, the Beyonder possesses Klaw after losing his powers, leading to Klaw tricking Doom into giving up his stolen Godhood and teleporting the two back to Earth, where Klaw's mental state slowly heals.